WordPress/gutenberg/docs/contributors/getting-started.md

 ### Step 1: Installing a Local Environment

-The quickest way to get up and running is to use the [`wp-env` command](https://github.com/WordPress/gutenberg/tree/master/packages/env), which is developed within the Gutenberg source repository, and published as `@wordpress/env` to npm.
-In its default mode, it'll install and run a local WordPress environment for you; however, it's also possible to [configure](https://github.com/WordPress/gutenberg/blob/master/packages/env/README.md#wp-envjson) it to use a pre-existing local WordPress installation.
+The quickest way to get up and running is to use the [`wp-env` command](https://github.com/WordPress/gutenberg/tree/master/packages/wp-env), which is developed within the Gutenberg source repository, and published as `wp-env` to npm.
+In its default mode, it'll install and run a local WordPress environment for you; however, it's also possible to [configure](https://github.com/WordPress/gutenberg/blob/master/packages/wp-env/README.md#wp-envjson) it to use a pre-existing local WordPress installation.

 If you don't already have it, you'll need to install Docker and Docker Compose in order to use `wp-env`.